 The Paycheck Protection Program offers an interest rate of 0.5%, with a maximum loan amount of the lesser of 2.5 times your monthly payroll (Maximum compensation $100,000 per employee annually) or $10 million.
 Portions of this loan may also be

-- Existing Small Business Administration Loans will be deferred for a six-month period.
-Business owners will not be required to make payments and the SBA will pay the lender starting with the next due payment.
+- Existing Small Business Administration Loans may be deferred for a six-month period.
+Business owners may not be required to make payments and the SBA may pay the lender starting with the next due payment.
 If current loans are already on deferment, this six-month deferment period will begin after your current deferment has concluded.

 - Employer tax credits may be used if your business is closed in accordance with government guidelines or if your business sees a 50% decrease in gross receipts.
 There are many stipulations to this relief, so be sure to contact your tax advisor for details.